Zero Hours and ‘Low Hours’ contracts

 Comment

-Following the release of the Bill it’s clear that changes will not be imminent.
-In its ‘Next Step’s’ policy briefing the Government has stated that it will need to consult with trade unions and business in relation to the finer points of the proposed legislation and further regulations will follow.
-It has stated that consultation will commence in early 2025 and it should not be expected that the legislation will be in force until 2026 at the earliest.
-The ONS estimated that between April and June 2024, 1.3 million people in the UK were on a zero-hours contract as their main employment, and many more in other types of employment.
+Following the release of the Bill, it’s clear that changes will not be imminent.
+In its ‘Next Steps’ policy briefing, the government stated that it will need to consult with trade unions and businesses regarding the finer points of the proposed legislation, and further regulations will follow.
+The legislation should not be expected to be in force until at least early 2027.